corefixhq/docs/docs/web-standalone-usage.md

 ### `--username` / `--password` (optional)

 Credentials for authenticated scanning.
-DeepTraq uses these to log in and scan protected pages.
+CoreFix uses these to log in and scan protected pages.

 ```bash
 --username admin --password s3cr3t